-- We suspended our practice of granting equity awards, except for new restricted stock unit grants that we have the option to settle in cash at the time of vesting, suspended our 2020 Employee Stock Purchase Plan ("ESPP") and deferred the settlement of outstanding restricted stock units ("RSUs"), in each case effective as of November 9, 2021 (collectively, the "employee equity actions"). - Our Board of Directors suspended the non-employee director compensation program with respect to the option awards that would otherwise have been awarded to non-employee directors automatically on the date of our annual meeting of stockholders held on November 9, 2021. - On December 7, 2021, we announced a plan to reduce our employee workforce to streamline our organization in response to declines in customer orders since we announced the investigation of the Company by the DOJ.
-We substantially completed the employee workforce reduction during the fourth quarter of 2021, resulting in a reduction of approximately 27% of our employee workforce, or approximately 90 people.
+We temporarily restricted our employees from selling Company common stock, ceased granting restricted stock unit ("RSUs") that settle solely in Company common stock, suspended our 2020 Employee Stock Purchase Plan ("ESPP") and paused the settlement of outstanding RSUs, in each case effective as of November 9, 2021 (collectively, the "employee equity actions").
+RSUs that vested on November 15, 2021 were settled for \$0.1 million in cash during the first quarter of 2022.
+RSUs that vested on February 15, 2022 and May 15, 2022, respectively, were settled in shares during the second quarter of 2022.
+All equity awards that are currently outstanding continue to vest in accordance with their existing vesting schedules.

+- Our Board of Directors suspended the non-employee director compensation program with respect to the option awards that would otherwise have been awarded to non-employee directors automatically on the date of our annual meeting of stockholders held on November 9, 2021. - On December 7, 2021, we announced a plan to reduce our employee workforce to streamline our organization in response to declines in customer orders since we announced the investigation of the Company by the DOJ.
+We substantially completed the employee workforce reduction during the fourth quarter of 2021, resulting in a reduction of approximately 27% of our employee workforce, or approximately 90 people. - On May 24, 2022, we announced a plan to reduce our employee workforce as part of our cost-cutting measures to reduce operating expenses and preserve capital.
+We substantially completed the employee workforce reduction during the second quarter of 2022, resulting in a reduction of approximately 17% of our employee workforce, or 44 people.